 - Assigning Calendar

-WBS is mainly used in many management software, examples are shown below,
+It is mainly used in many management software; examples are shown below,

 Primavera is an enterprise model created by Oracle and SAP ERP system most Commonly used as a project planning tool for any project.
-Even experienced project managers know that things can go wrong, unmanageable situations may arise, the budget may overrun, missed deadlines and frequently change of scope. so they tend to use this software for the optimal flow of the project.
+Even experienced project managers know that things can go wrong, unmanageable situations may arise, the budget may overrun, missed deadlines, and frequent change of scope. so they tend to use this software for the optimal flow of the project.

 The salient features for primavera p6 are given below

 - Define and set up EPS ( Enterprise project structure ).

 - Define the WBS ( Work Breakdown Structure ).

 - Create an OBS ( Organizational Breakdown Structure ).